Last Updated on

 Location: 1 Chome-2 Nishishinjuku, Shinjuku .
 Get off at Shinjuku Station.
 (Map here)

-Capsule hotels were once historically for salarymen who worked late or missed the last train home.
+Japanese Capsule hotels were once historically for salarymen who worked late or missed the last train home.
 Today you’ll find many are co-ed.
-Even all-female hotels are popping up.
-I’ve stayed at 5 different capsule hotels during my stay in Tokyo (watch my capsule hotel tours) and each one was Insta-worthy.
-If you follow me on YouTube, you know one of my favorite capsule hotels is Nine Hours Capsule Hotel Shinjuku , a chain of capsule hotels in Japan with a unique twist towards space themed pods.
-Located 3 minutes from Shin-Okubo Station (Tokyo’s Koreatown)
+Even all-female capsule hotels in Tokyo are popping up.
+I stayed at five Tokyo capsule hotels during my Tokyo trip and each one was Instagram-worthy.
+One of my favorite Tokyo capsule hotels is Nine Hours Capsule Hotel Shinjuku , a chain of capsule hotels in Japan with a unique twist towards space-themed pods.
+See more recommendations at the bottom of this post!

 View this post on Instagram